-Craig then moved towards a series of very ambitious goals the United Nations (UN) has set for 2030, regarding sustainable development.
+Craig moved the discussion towards a series of very ambitious goals the United Nations (UN) has set for 2030, regarding sustainable development.
 He raised the idea that better access to financial advice, or guidance, has significant potential to amplify four of the UN's 17 broader goals, working to end poverty, protect the planet, and improve the prospects of everyone, everywhere.

-If I think about ending poverty in all forms, everywhere, there's a strong link between poverty or financial struggles and a lack of financial advice.
+Globally, there's a strong link between poverty and a lack of financial advice.
 We know financial advice can help ensure people have healthy lives, and therefore allow us to focus on wellbeing.
 We also know that more access to financial advice can create a more inclusive society, which in turn creates sustainable economic growth.
 It also reduces inequality within and among countries.